JaeYoonKim72/GMStool/ExampleData/README.md

 5. "Ex_test_sample_list.txt"
-   - This file is the information of 12,301 SNP markers, and consists of "SNP marker", "Chromosome", and "Position" columns in order.
+   - This file contains the sample names of the test set.
-   - If a GWAS reuslt file is not provided ("Ex_gwas.txt"), GMStool internally estimates marker effects and performs marker selection and prediction based on the priority of the marker effects.
-At this time, this file is used to obtain the information of the markers.
+   - 50 test samples are named in this example file.
+   - The user must specify samples to be used as the test set through this file.